Win a $3500 Paid Internship Opportunity for Students from EHAC Accredited Environmental Health Degree Programs: Application Deadline: January 17, 2014

 Details on the research project:

-This National Sanitation Foundation (NSF) 2013 internship project is a research project to inquire about how each state is applying the 2009 FDA Model Food Code.
-The project involves administering a survey of 50 states to determine how they have responded to the 2009 Food Code.
-This project is a continuation of a research project started by the 2010 NSF Scholar.
+This NSF International (NSF) 2014 internship project is a research project to inquire about how each state is applying the 2014 CDC Model Aquatic Health Code (MAHC).
+The project involves administering a survey of 50 states to determine how they have responded to the 2014 MAHC.
+Secondly, what plans, if any does the state have to incorporate the MAHC into their current Swimming Pool Regulations?
+This project is a similar format and function to the research project started by the 2013 NSF Scholar.

-Specifically, NSF wanted to know more about whether each state is requiring the acceptance of the FDA model Food Code for food equipment, and to find out “to what standard(s) is their (each state’s) food equipment being certified or classified.
-The 2009 Food Code requires food equipment to be certified or classified for sanitation by an American National Standards Institute (ANSI) – accredited certification program.
+Specifically, NSF wanted to know more about whether each state is requiring the acceptance of the CDC MAHC for Swimming pool and Spa facilities, and to find out “to what standard(s) is each state’s Pool and Spa equipment being certified.
+The 2014 MAHC references pool and spa standards by NSF.”

 The student will receive a $3,500 stipend split in two installments.
 The first $1,750 will be awarded after the first month of the internship and the final installment of $1,750 will be sent after the student has submitted their final research paper to the AEHAP office.
 The sponsoring faculty member will receive a $500 stipend after the final paper is submitted.
 This stipend covers overseeing the applicant’s internship, written report, research project and final report.